Eco-Tourism Is A Fit For Every Kind Of Traveler

 Planning Your Green Trip: Protecting the Earth With Little Steps

 - Whenever possible, buy your gear and guidebooks second hand.
-Not only will you save a lot of money, you will also keep unwanted travel supplies from being discarded into a landfill.
+Not only will you save a lot of money, but you will also keep unwanted travel supplies from being discarded into a landfill.
 And there’s a very good chance you’ll get a higher standard of gear “pre-loved” than what you could afford buying new.
 Expensive specialist items like backpacking tents and ultralight parkas often resell for pennies on the dollar.

 - Pack biodegradable toiletries.
 Chemical free, organic, biodegradable toiletries are kind to the environment and gentle on travel-worn, sensitive skin.
 “Dr. Bronner’s Magic Soap” enjoys a cult status among environmentalists and fans of light packing.